 - Intelligent Automation: It’s a full suite of digital labor tools that combines RPA bots and other cognitive capabilities like AI, Machine Learning, and a host of other solutions.

 - Autonomous Intelligence: Automated decision-making processes without the need for human intervention while simultaneously complying with control and risk standards.

 So now that you know the types of automation in banking and financial services let’s talk about the most popular automation technology for this sector.
 The tech we are talking about is called intelligent automation.
 Intelligent automation (IA) is made up of a wide range of technologies to improve the functionality and interaction of automation bots to perform tasks.

-It’s the bread and butter of fintech payment solutions companies as it means orchestrating a collection of automation tools to solve more complex problems.
+According to Alan, it’s the bread and butter of fintech payment solutions companies as it means orchestrating a collection of automation tools to solve more complex problems.
 The best part of IA helps institutions automate a wide range of tasks from simple rules-based activities to complex tasks such as data analysis and decision making.
 Here is what the Intelligence Automation process orchestration can offer businesses:

 - Robotic Process Automation: Programs designed to perform labor-intensive, repetitive activities across many types of software by training a bot to replicate a user’s workflow.